fermyon/developer/content/bartholomew/contributing-bartholomew.md

   - [Merged](#merged)
   - [Thank You](#thank-you)

 We are delighted that you are interested in making Bartholomew better!
 Thank you!
+We welcome and appreciate contributions of all types — opening issues, fixing typos, adding examples, one-liner code fixes, tests, or complete features.
 This document will guide you through making your first contribution to the project.

-First, any contribution and interaction on any Fermyon project MUST follow our [code of conduct](https://www.fermyon.com/code-of-conduct).
+Any contribution and interaction on any Fermyon project MUST follow our [code of conduct](https://www.fermyon.com/code-of-conduct).
 Thank you for being part of an inclusive and open community!
-We welcome and appreciate contributions of all types — opening issues, fixing typos, adding examples, one-liner code fixes, tests, or complete features.

 To contribute to the Bartholomew project, please follow these steps.